wualfred30-sys/v0GeminiAPGWebsite/RUNBOOK.md

 ### Common Tasks

 #### Monitoring Application Health
-Check the `/api/health` endpoint to verify the application is running.
+Verify the application is running by loading the homepage or checking the Vercel deployment status.
+You can also use the `/api/health` endpoint.

 #### Updating Content
 Content is managed by updating React components in `src/app` and `src/components`.